nathanielw/Twemoji-for-Pencil/README.md

 *Check out my other stencil collections for Pencil at [nathanielw.github.io/pencil-stencils](http://nathanielw.github.io/pencil-stencils/)*

 ## Installation
 - Download the [latest release](https://github.com/nathanielw/Twemoji-for-Pencil/releases/latest) zip file.
+(Make sure you grab the _twemoji-for-pencil-vx.x.x.zip_ file, not the source code zip).
 - Install the collection in Pencil by going to *Tools > Install new collection* and selecting the zip.
 - Enjoy!